WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 Make sure that you properly back up and write down this password.
-Once you've typed the same password to both rows, click `Continue`.
+Confirm the password and click `Continue`.

 ![Generate new wallet in Wasabi](/WalletNameAndPassword.png "Generate new wallet in Wasabi")